Carpobrotus rossii: Description

-Distribution
+Distribution and habitat

 The species occurs in the states of Western Australia, South Australia, Tasmania and Victoria.

 It can be found year-round in large patches covering sand dunes close to the ocean, due to its hardy nature and salt resistance.

+Conservation

+Carpobrotus rossii is common on southern Australian coastal sand dunes and is not considered to be at risk.

 Uses

 Aboriginal people eat the fruit traditionally, fresh and dried.
-The salty leaves were also reported to have been eaten with meat.
-The salty edible leaves should not be confused with rounded noon-flower, which also has edible leaves and is marketed as "karkalla".
+The salty leaves have been eaten with meat.

 Extracts of the plant have significant in vitro antioxidant, antiplatelet, and anti-inflammatory activity.